Customer feedback

 Council Complaint Process

 From 1 June 2024, our complaint process has been updated to align with the complaint handling code introduced by the Housing Ombudsman and the Local Government and Social Care Ombudsman.
-The code is designed to support organisations to respond to complaints effectively and fairly.
+The code is designed to support organisations in responding to complaints effectively and fairly.
 An annual self-assessment against the complaint handling code will be completed and published.

 View or download our Housing Ombudsman Complaints Self-Assessment (PDF).

-If your complaint is about us as your landlord, you can contact the Housing Ombudsman.
+If your complaint relates to housing, you can contact the Housing Ombudsman.

 Telephone: 0300 111 3000